NexGenCloud/hyperstack-sdk-javascript/docs/VolumeAttachmentApi.md

 ## detachVolumesFromVirtualMachine

-> DetachVolumes detachVolumesFromVirtualMachine(virtualMachineId, payload)
+> DetachVolumes detachVolumesFromVirtualMachine(vmId, payload)

 Detach volumes from virtual machine

-Detaches one or more volumes currently attached to an existing virtual machine.
-Include the virtual machine ID in the path and the volume IDs in the request body to detach the specified volumes from the designated virtual machine.
+Detaches one or more volumes attached to an existing virtual machine.
+Include the VM ID in the path and volume IDs in the request body to detach the specified volumes from the virtual machine.

 ### Example